Sometimes I want to (easily) add the link for a web page I'm viewing with Google Chrome to Chome's Windows 7 jump list. Is there a way to do this?

 It would be nice to have a way to add a web page to the jump list without first having to close it.

-To be honest, I really don't remember exactly what I was doing when I asked this question about 1 1/2 years ago other than I was trying to add pinned items to the entry for Chrome in my Start List.
+To be honest, I really don't remember exactly what I was doing when I asked this question about 1 1/2 years ago other than I was trying to add pinned items to the entry for Chrome in my Windows 7 Start menu/list.

 At any rate, I have marked the question as answered since I have enough of an answer for my purposes.
-That being, pin Chrome to your taskbar then drag the globe to the left of a link in the Chrome Omnibar to add it to the jump list.
-This works for me.
-Thanks!
+That being, pin Chrome to your taskbar then drag & drop the icon at the immediate left of the link in the Chrome address bar to the Chrome icon pinned to your taskbar.

 You said that you dragged the bookmark star.
 That is not the correct way to drag a bookmark in Chrome.
 Instead, drag the globe icon to the left of the Omnibar.